DanSoccodato/mlDeltatb/README.md

 ## Pre-training, Training and Validation scripts
 ***Note***: *Remember to use the python executable of the virtual environment, following the steps of the "Setup" section.*

-After having generated the DFT dataset and the starting ETB parametrization, the training procedure can start.
+After having generated the DFT dataset and the starting ETB parametrization (you can also use the already generated ones, see the "Important" note in the previous section), the training procedure can start.
 In order to train and validate the model, a series of options must be chosen after renaming the `config_template.json` file to `config.json`.
 The options to choose are: